• Skip to primary navigation

 Can you skip pressing?

-The answer is short and sweet: YES!!!
+Sometimes.
 If you buy extra firm or super firm tofu, you can essentially skip this step and use it in cooking without any preparation.

 The main difference between a firm and an extra firm variety is its water content.
 The extra firm type was just pressed harder or longer during manufacturing.
 However, if you press firm tofu, you actually get very close to the texture of extra firm.